Financial Aid Eligibility

 Financial aid for international students at Chatham is available to eligible students in the form of scholarships (aid that does not require repayment).

-- For more information, applicants may contact the international admissions counselor at the Office of Admissions.
+- For more information, visit the International Scholoarship page or contact the international admissions counselor at the Office of Admissions.

 If you have questions about financial aid options, please contact the Financial Aid Office at: 412-365-2781 or send us an e-mail at email@example.com.